nycmeshnet/docs/content/installs/cpe2/index.md

 *   Station PtMP
 *   SSID:
-    *   For SN2: nycmesh-english-kills-east OR nycmesh-english-kills-west (see pairing below)
     *   For 1340: nycmesh-1340-north or ...-east or ...-south or ...-west (depending on where you are)
+    *   For English Kills (former SN2): nycmesh-english-kills-east OR nycmesh-english-kills-west (see pairing below)
 *   Enable Auto Channel Width
 *   Antenna 23 - 23dbi
 *   Slide Output Power all the way to the right for max dBm